1. Your Customer Contract

-(a) Each party (Recipient) agrees that, in respect of Confidential Information disclosed to the Recipient by the other party (Disclosing Party), it will not disclose Confidential Information except:
+(a) Each party (Recipient) agrees that, in respect of Confidential Information disclosed or made available to the Recipient by the other party (Disclosing Party), it will not disclose Confidential Information except:

 (i) for the purpose for which the Confidential Information was disclosed to the Recipient under the terms of the Customer Contract;

 (ii) to those employees, officers and agents of the Recipient who need to know the information for the purposes of the Customer Contract, if that person undertakes to keep confidential the Confidential Information;

 (iii) to professional advisers and consultants of the Recipient whose duties in relation to the Recipient require the Confidential Information be disclosed to them;

 (iv) with the prior written approval of the Disclosing Party;

 (v) if so required pursuant to a regulation, law, subpoena or court order (collectively, “Compelled Disclosure”), provided the Recipient gives the Disclosing Party notice of a Compelled Disclosure (to the extent allowed by law).
 The Disclosing Party will cover the Recipient’s reasonable legal fees for preparation of witness deposition, testimony to the extent Compelled Disclosure is in connection with a lawsuit or legal proceeding to which Disclosing Party is a party or to the extent such fees are incurred in connection with reasonable assistance provided to Disclosing Party’s effort to contest such Compelled Disclosure; or